Silviculturalist/forester/README.md

 Other measures than dominant height / top height have commonly been used, most notably Lorey's mean height.
 In terms of naming for such functions, we attempt to follow the above recommendations as closely as possible, e.g. `Tveite_1967_Loreys_mean_height_Norway_Pine()` .

+#### Height relationships other than age-height.

+In some cases, e.g. when the equation form uses Näslund 1936 (eq.
+7, p.
+43), where y is the height of the tree, x corresponding to the diameter at breast height and a & b are estimated constants.

+$$
+y-1.3 = \frac{x^2}{(a+bx)^2}
+$$

+These functions should probably be categorized under a different name than height_trajectory for clarity.

 ### Categorical Coding- avoiding help-file cluttering.

 #### Factor variables with many categories